sbb-design-systems/sbb-angular/MERGE_MIGRATION.md

 1. Copy module from `src/angular-business` or `src/angular-public` to `src/angular`.
    If both a business and a public variant exist, use the more tolerant variant.
    Rename files with `*.component.*` pattern to `*.*` and update references (e.g. `autocomplete.component.ts` should become `autocomplete.ts`).
+   You can use `ng g .:mergeMigrate --module module-name` to perform the initial copy and renaming.
+   (This is a fairly basic implementation and will require manual checking effort.)
 2. Remove deprecated code in the copied module.
 3. Where a template or visual difference is necessary, extend the component/directive class with the variant mixin (`mixinVariant`).
 See [Variant Mixin](#mixinVariant).
 4. Refactor scss code according to [CODING_STANDARDS](./CODING_STANDARDS.md).
 Also see [SCSS Rules](#scssRules).